alameer2/cop/replit.md

 ## Recent Updates (October 2025)

+### Subtitle Bottom Clipping Fix (October 5, 2025)
+**Problem**: Subtitles were being cropped from the bottom even with proper margins, making text unclear and cutting off character descenders
+**Root Cause**: The position calculation computed `extra_bottom_padding` for safety, but the final clamping logic ignored this padding and used a hard-coded 5px limit, allowing subtitles to slide too close to the bottom edge
+**Solution**:
+- Introduced `safe_bottom_limit` that properly incorporates `extra_bottom_padding` (minimum 10px)
+- Modified bottom position clamping to use this safe limit instead of hard-coded value
+- Now prevents subtitle cropping even with negative margins or large shadow effects
+- Top and center positions maintain original behavior for consistency

 ### Subtitle Positioning Fix
 **Problem**: Subtitle text was being cropped from the bottom during preview and rendering **Solution**: